ComicScrip/reactive-records/README.md

   get remotePersistenceService() {
     return this.peristenceServices['RESTAPI']
   }
-  async loadManyWith(persistenceService, params, scope) {
-    scope.loadingFrom = persistenceService.name
-    let records = await persistenceService.loadMany(params, scope)
-    records = scope.collection.setMany(records)
-    scope.itemPrimaryKeys = records.map(r => r._primaryKeyValue)
-    scope.lastLoadedFrom = persistenceService.name
-    scope.lastLoadedAt = new Date()
-    return records
-  }

   async loadMany(params, scope) {
     let records = []

     try {
-        // First, try to fast-load records form local storage to pre-fill the collection records = await this.loadManyWith(this.localPeristenceService, params, scope)
+        // First, try to fast-load records form local storage to pre-fill the collection scope.loadingFrom = this.localPersistenceService.name
-    } catch (error) {
-        // handle that
+        const localPayload = await this.localPeristenceService.loadScope(scope)
+        if (localPayload) {
+            // Note that in a real Mobx app, you would maybe user 'runInAction'
+            // or generator functions, see : https://mobx.js.org/best/actions.html
+            scope.collection.setMany(localPayload.rawRecords)
+            scope.itemPrimaryKeys = localPayload.scopePks
+            scope.params = localPayload.params
+            scope.lastLoadedAt = new Date()
+            scope.lastLoadedFrom = this.localPersistenceService.name
+            scope.loadingFrom = null
         }
+    } catch (error) { /* handle errors here */ }

     try {
-        // Then, perform an API request to eventually get the latest data from the server records = await this.loadManyWith(this.remotePeristenceService, params, scope)
+        // Then, perform an API request to eventually get the latest data from the server scope.loadingFrom = this.remotePersistenceService.name
+        const apiResponse = await this.remotePeristenceService.loadMany(params)
+        records = scope.collection.setMany(apiResponse.data)
+        scope.loadingFrom = null
+        scope.lastLoadedAt = new Date()
+        scope.lastLoadedFrom = this.remotePersistenceService.name
-        // At this point, the API call was successful and we can cache data in local storage for the next call this.localPersistenceService.saveScopeItems(scope, records)
+        // At this point, the API call was successful and we can cache data in local storage
+        // for the next call
+        this.localPersistenceService.saveScopeItems(scope, apiResponse.data)
-    } catch (error) {
+    } catch (error) { /* handle errors here */ }
-        // handle that
-    }

     return records
   }